shiragannavar/jindal-chatbot/README.md

 - "Compare cash generation between RAIGARH and ANGUL for Q1 2023"
 - "Show me the delivery reliability metrics for OVERALL across all dates"
 - "What's the key bottleneck affecting performance at ANGUL in the latest period?"
 - "How can we improve cash flow based on the current operational data?"
+- "Show me the Net Revenue trend for April 2025"
+- "Visualize the Cash Score comparison between RAIGARH and ANGUL for the last month"

+## Recent Updates

+- Enhanced Excel data processing to better handle financial formats with ₹ and Cr notation
+- Improved chart visualization with proper display of date-based X-axis labels
+- Fixed Y-axis data representation to ensure accurate display of financial values
+- Added better debugging and data validation for more reliable analysis
+- Optimized memory management for improved performance with large datasets